teeoni/tech-blog/README.md

 # tech-blog

 ## Description
-Provide users the ability to create a database to store and hold product information and retrieve information as well
+Provide users the ability to create a create, store and retrieve blog posts
 ## Walkthrough Part 1